-In Brain over Binge, I wrote my belief that the first step in recovery is wanting to recover (I think most therapists and coaches would agree).
+In my book, I wrote that the first step in recovery is wanting to recover, and I think most therapists, counselors, and coaches would agree.
 Nothing can help you until you have a desire to move away from the behaviors that are causing you pain.
-Others can educate you about the risks of the behaviors, they can help support you, they can give you tools to use for when you are ready; but until you decide that you no longer want binge eating in your life, you’ll continue down the same path.
-You have to want to turn off of your current path, and take a new path, and no one can make that decision for you.
+Others can educate you about the risks of what you are doing, they can help support you, they can give you tools to use for when you are ready; but until you decide that you no longer want binge eating in your life, you’ll continue down the same path.
+You have to want to take a new path, and no one can make that decision for you.

 What Does Wanting to Recover Mean?

-Wanting to recover doesn’t mean you will be unwaveringly certain about it in every moment, especially when you first decide to stop binge eating.
-Wanting to recover doesn’t mean you’ll know what your life will be like after you end the habit, or that you know exactly what goals you’ll pursue, or that you’re sure you’ll enjoy every moment of your binge-free life.
-Wanting to recover simply means that, at least in some moments, you realize that you can’t continue down your current path; and in these moments of clarity, you want to move on.
+Wanting to recover doesn’t mean you will feel absolutely certain about it in every moment, especially when you first decide to stop binge eating, and especially when you are experiencing urges to binge.
+Wanting to recover doesn’t mean you’ll know what your life will be like after you end the habit, or that you’ll know exactly what goals you want to pursue, or that you’re sure you’ll enjoy every moment of your binge-free life.
+Wanting to recover simply means that you realize, on some level, that you can’t continue down your current destructive path and you want to move on to living free of the pain of binge eating.

 Binge eating produces harmful, uncomfortable, and shameful effects so that the fundamental and necessary desire to end the habit usually comes naturally.
 But, what often gets in the way, which I’ll address now, are those moments when you temporarily believe you don’t want to recover.